Lesterpaintstheworld/terminal-velocity/specifications.md

 - **Character Development**: Assess the depth and growth of characters throughout the narrative.
 - **Thematic Clarity**: Verify that the themes are clearly articulated and resonate throughout the story.
 - **Challenge Mechanism**: Establish a protocol for flagging claims or information that require deeper verification.
+- **Challenge Mechanism**: Establish a protocol for flagging claims or information that require deeper verification.
 - **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
 - **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
 - **Character Development**: Assess the depth and growth of characters throughout the narrative.